gcollet/MstatX/README.txt

 The aim of MstatX project is to provide an easy-to-use and easy-to-extend application to derive statistics from a multiple alignment file.

-MstatX only takes a multiple alignment in input with the option -ma.
+MstatX only takes a multiple alignment in input with the option flag -m.
 Then you can specify the statistic with the flag -s.

 The default statistic is a weighted-entropy which means a Shannon entropy based on probabilities computed with the sequence weighting scheme defined by Henikoff & Henikoff.
+The description of all the statistics available in MstatX are in the manual and also in the code.

 Statistics currently available are :
  - wentropy (1)